kyma-project/kyma/docs/03-tutorials/application-connectivity/ac-05-register-secured-api.md

 ---
 title: Register a secured API
-type: Tutorials
 ---

-The Application Registry allows you to register a secured API for every service.
+Application Registry allows you to register a secured API for every service.
 The supported authentication methods are [Basic Authentication](https://tools.ietf.org/html/rfc7617), [OAuth](https://tools.ietf.org/html/rfc6750) (Client Credentials Grant), and client certificates.

 You can specify only one authentication method for every secured API you register.
-If you try to register and specify more than one authentication method, the Application Registry returns the `400` code response.
+If you try to register and specify more than one authentication method, Application Registry returns the `400` code response.

 Additionally, you can secure the API against cross-site request forgery (CSRF) attacks.
 CSRF tokens are an additional layer of protection and can accompany any authentication method.

 >**NOTE:** Registering a secured API is a part of registering services of an external solution connected to Kyma.
-To learn more about this process, follow the [tutorial](#tutorials-register-a-service).
+To learn more about this process, follow the [tutorial](../../03-tutorials/application-connectivity/ac-04-register-manage-services.md).

 ## Register a Basic Authentication-secured API